senacor/Tutorials-Microservices/README.md

 #### Tasks

 1. Configure the **config** project as [cloud-config-server](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html)
-2. Configure the spring cloud **config** server to use a git-repsoitory where you put the configuration for your demo service.
+2. Configure the spring cloud **config** server to use a git-repsoitory where you put the configuration for your customer service.
-2. Configure the **demo** service so it uses the cloud config server for configuration.
+2. Configure the **customer** service so it uses the cloud config server for configuration.
-3. Configure the port where the **demo** application is served through the **config** server configuration file.
-The port should not be hard-wired in the **demo** application any more, but is defined by the configuration file served by the **config** server.
+3. Configure the port where the **customer** service is served through the **config** server configuration file.
+The port should not be hard-wired in the **customer** service any more, but is defined by the configuration file served by the **config** server.

 We recommend that you use yaml (```.yml```) instead of properties files because the Mifos I/O application we will use later is based on a yaml configuration as well.